About B2B Trail

 Is the trail accessible to wheelchair/mobility assistant device users?

-The B2B Trail is an ADA compliant pathway.
+The B2B Trail is an accessible, non-motorized pathway.
 Pathways are 10-foot wide paved or wood plank bridges.
 All pathways are wheelchair and mobility assistant device friendly.
 Motorized vehicles are not permitted on the trail.

 What is the speed limit on the B2B?